-Multi-Level Marketing (MLM) is becoming a booming industry.
-Companies with top of the line products are using this form of marketing to take the internet and home business opportunity markets by storm.
-MLM companies offer anyone interested a way to own a thriving business at a fraction of the cost of normal business startup.
-Some marketers involved in MLM are making 6, 7, even 8 figures.
+Multi-level marketing (MLM) companies offer anyone interested a way to own a thriving business at a fraction of the cost of normal business startup.
+Some marketers involved in MLM are making 6, 7, or even 8 figures.
 But there is a flip side.
 There are reasons that some people are nervous about getting involved in MLM.
 Here are 11 of those reasons.

 We’ve all heard the stories.
 Maybe you’ve been there.
 You give someone a heap of money on the MLM promise that they can make you rich.
 You will supposedly earn hundreds of thousands of dollars and not have to do a thing.
 People will be knocking down your door to take advantage of this grand opportunity.
 Just hound all your friends and family to get them to give you money so you’ll have a downline.
 If you fail, you lose, and no one cares.

 Which MLM do you associate with the word scam?
 Ok now that you’ve said it, I don’t have to.
 There might very well be people around trying to make a go of any one of these opportunities, and I don’t like to be one to crap on anyone’s parade.
 Some research must be done to determine the outline of compensation, bonus plan, commission, and product to determine whether or not an opportunity falls into the "scam" category.